 - Emotional gain

 - Mental gain

 Here goes the old saying practice makes perfect.
 Honestly, why would you learn something you will not do. the best way to learn something new fast is by practicing it

 Remember we tried to consider the fact that you have what it takes to full fill your lesson, and at least be an expert or apply it in everyday life because maybe it’s useful to you.

 So if you learn how to drive we expect you to at least be looking forward to owning a car one day or at least know how to drive if need be.

-You will also make endless mistakes in your learning process in this way you will be learning while discoveries through failures.
+You will also make endless mistakes in your learning process in this way you will be learning through not repeating what you failed at.
 Besides unless you are making mistakes you are not learning.